Common Peace: Reasons for failure

-With 'autonomy and freedom' the Greek states at the beginning of the fourth century found a formula for a inclusive peace system which was acceptable to all sides.
+With autonomy and freedom, the Greek states at the beginning of the fourth century BC found a formula for an inclusive peace system which was acceptable to all sides.
 After 387 BC no peace was possible without it, even if the individual attempts only held for a few years each.
-However, the principles of the common peace also found their way into league treaties, such as the Second Athenian Sea League and the League of Corinth.
+However, the principles of the Common Peace also found their way into league treaties, such as the Second Athenian Confederacy and the League of Corinth.
 A major opportunity for the development of a true Common Peace lay in the fact that the peace idea proved flexible enough to be developed further in this way.

-Scholars like Bengtson take the view that the Greek city states did not have enough time before the establishment of the Macedonian hegemony, to fully adopt the Common Peace as an instrument of peace and as the foundations of a new order in the Greek world.
-The best chance for an enduring peace on the basis of equality between city states was probably missed with the failure of the Common Peace of 371 BC.
+Scholars like Bengtson take the view that the Greek city-states did not have enough time before the establishment of the Macedonian hegemony to fully adopt the Common Peace as an instrument of peace and as the foundations of a new order in the Greek world.
+The best chance for an enduring peace on the basis of equality between city-states was probably missed with the failure of the Common Peace of 371 BC.
 Nine years later, after the Battle of Mantinea, a Common Peace was seen only as a compromise solution.
 The revival of the concept by Philip of Macedon was undertaken only in the interests of Macedonian power, as it had previously been used to support the interests of Persia, Sparta, Athens, and Thebes.

 A major aspect of the failure of the Common Peace lay in the formulation of the concept itself, especially the broad interpretation of the autonomy clause.
-The mutual control of Greek states by one another was only possible at the beginning of the fourth century.
+The mutual control of Greek states by one another was only possible at the beginning of the fourth century BC.
 The idea that any limitations of the ability to wage war were restrictions on freedom and autonomy made any system of peace almost certain to fail.

-The leaders of the city-states were aware that good will alone was not enough to guarantee a Common Peace.
+The leaders of the city-states were aware that goodwill alone was not enough to guarantee a Common Peace.
 Depending on the political situation, they developed mechanisms of enforcement to prevent disturbances of the peace.
-They gradually came to the conclusion that a common peace on the basis of equal rights for all states was only possible if all participants were to immediately come to the aid of any member of the alliance under attack.
-This assumed a roughly equal balance of power between the Greek states, which actually only existed for a short period between 375 BC and the Battle of Leuctra in 371 BC.
+They gradually came to the conclusion that a Common Peace on the basis of equal rights for all states was only possible if all participants were to immediately come to the aid of any member of the alliance under attack.
+This assumed a roughly equal balance of power between the Greek states, which actually only existed for a short period between 375 BC and 371 BC.
 Before and after these dates, a Common Peace would only have had a chance if a strong guaranteeing power was prepared to provide military support to the agreement as necessary.